SiloCityLabs/Cuttlephone/README.md

  # Build and publish scripts
  - in bash run `sh build.sh` to create all variants for all phones
- - in bash run `sh publish.sh` to copy the 3MF to the docs directory
+ - in bash run `sh publish.sh` to copy the 3D models and model info to the docs directory

 # How to run the docs blog locally
  - generate a token at https://github.com/settings/tokens/new